lapotist/Lapex-Resourse-Pack/README.md

 Lapex Resourse Pack is used for the Lapex project that I started.

+This includes textures, shaders, fonts, and some more

 This is basically apex legends in Minecraft

 If you want to use this on your server, do it!